 About the Series

 I made a blog post the other day to show all of the scenes that I’m intending for this series.
 Hopefully, I can get enough differentiation between the seasons to do all four.
 But if not, I’ll just call it something else than ‘Four Seasons’, haha.
 My plan, at this point, is to paint the underbody a different color for each season.
 Maybe that will help give enough variation between the seasons.
 I think spring will be the hardest ‘look’ to capture because I just don’t have the yellows and light greens I’d like to have.
-But maybe mixing the paint with limestone will help with that.
+But maybe that has changed now, since I’ve discovered that a lake pigment from thyme makes a great and lightfast yellow.

 I don’t know.
 It’s a grand experiment and I’m having fun figuring it all out.
 I hope you are enjoying the journey, too!